-As a part of my Master’s work in psychology I applied my program to a few samples of data from my advisor’s funded research study on family interactions.
-In one phase of the study observers viewed video-taped sessions of family members (parent and child) interacting in various modes (play or work) and coded qualitative features of each moment’s activity over a period of time.
+In one of the projects I submitted toward a Master’s in psychology I used the Theme One program to analyze samples of data from my advisor’s funded research study on family dynamics.
+In one phase of the study observers viewed video-taped sessions of family members (parent and child) interacting in various modes (“play” or “work”) and coded qualitative features of each moment’s activity over a period of time.

 The following page describes the application in more detail and reflects on its implications for the conduct of scientific inquiry in general.

-In this application a “word” or “string” is a fixed-length sequence of qualitative features and a “sentence” or “strand” is a sequence of words that ends with what the observer judges to be a significant pause in activity.
+In this application a “phrase” or “string” is a fixed-length sequence of qualitative features and a “clause” or “strand” is a sequence of such phrases delimited by what the observer judges to be a significant pause in the action.